m-allanson/pelican-themes/README.md

 In each case, the site will be available on http://127.0.0.1:5000

 Force push to heroku
-`git push heroku feature/python-rewrite:master --force`
+`git push heroku dev:master --force`

 # About
 A web page that shows screenshots of Pelican themes.
 The screenshots are sourced from <https://github.com/getpelican/pelican-themes> via the Github api.